ezramechaber/eleventy-excellent/src/docs/favicons.md

 All favicons are in `src/assets/images/favicon`, and copied over to the root of the output folder.

-You can place them there manually, or use the script to autoate the process:
+You can place them there manually, or use the script to autmate the process:

 ```bash
 npm run favicons